-You should consider a personal loan from Marcus if you have strong credit and at least several years of credit history.
-Marcus offers unsecured personal loans up to $30,000 with rates starting at 5.99% and terms up to six years.
+You should consider a personal loan through Marcus by Goldman Sachs® if you have strong credit and at least several years of credit history.
+Marcus offers unsecured personal loans up to $40,000 with rates starting at 6.99% and terms up to 6 years.
 One nice thing about Marcus is the lender does not charge fees, meaning there are no origination fees, prepayment penalties or late fees associated with a Marcus loan.
-If you're worried about taking out a loan through an online lender, Marcus is a branch of Goldman Sachs bank.
+If you're worried about taking out a loan through an online lender, Marcus is a branch of Goldman Sachs Bank USA.

 Marcus Personal Loan Review: Should You Apply?

-A Marcus personal loan is a great choice for creditworthy borrowers who want to consolidate debt or make a large, one-time purchase or investment.
-Through Marcus, you can borrow up to $30,000 with rates between 5.99% and 22.99%.
-Terms range from two to six years.
+A Marcus by Goldman Sachs personal loan is a great choice for creditworthy borrowers who want to consolidate debt or make a large, one-time purchase or investment.
+Through Marcus, you can borrow up to $40,000 with rates between 6.99% and 19.99%.
+Terms range from 3 to 6 years.
+For New York residents, rates range from 6.99% to 19.99% as of March 11.

-To qualify for a Marcus loan, you’ll generally need established credit history and a good credit score.
+To qualify for a Marcus by Goldman Sachs personal loan, you’ll generally need established credit history and a good credit score.
 We recommend that borrowers have FICO credit scores of at least 660 with at least two years of credit history.
-Many Marcus borrowers have credit scores between 700 and 750.
-While Marcus does not require a minimum debt-to-income ratio, you’ll have a better chance of getting approved if yours is under 40%.
+Many borrowers have credit scores between 700 and 750.
+While Marcus by Goldman Sachs personal loans do not require a minimum debt-to-income ratio, you’ll have a better chance of getting approved if yours is under 40%.
 It will also help to have a verifiable source of income, whether through personal employment or some other source.

-You cannot use a Marcus loan for educational expenses or to refinance existing student loans.
-Marcus is available in all states except Maryland.
+You cannot use a Marcus by Goldman Sachs personal loan for educational expenses or to refinance existing student loans.
+Marcus by Goldman Sachs is available in all states except Maryland.

-To qualify for a Marcus personal loan, we recommend that borrowers meet the following criteria:
+To qualify for a personal loan through Marcus, we recommend that borrowers meet the following criteria:

-Marcus will evaluate your credit history, your application information, planned use of funds and your ability to repay when approving you for a loan offer.
+Marcus by Goldman Sachs will evaluate your credit history, your application information, planned use of funds and your ability to repay when approving you for a loan offer.

 |Direct Payment to Creditors||No|